 Dr. Golibersuch is a Preferred Provider of Invisalign with affiliations with the American Dental Association, Kentucky Dental Association, Fastbraces®, Bluegrass Dental Society, and International Dental Implant Association, and is pursuing a Fellowship in the Academy of General Dentistry.
 Dr. Golibersuch is also a mentor for cerecdoctors.com, and is a trainer for CEREC in the state of Kentucky.
 He believes his patients deserve the absolute best treatment available, and frequently dedicates his time to learning new techniques and expanding his knowledge to offer the best comprehensive care possible.

-Outside the office, Dr. Golibersuch spends his time with his wife, Hannah, and their two Labrador retrievers, golfing, watching UK sports, and enjoying the best that central Kentucky has to offer.
+Outside the office, Dr. Golibersuch spends his time with his wife Hannah, his son Luke Justin who was born May 2017, and their two Labrador retrievers.
+He also enjoys golfing, watching UK sports, and enjoying the best that central Kentucky has to offer.

 Dr. Kyle Golibersuch